Chuck Mehozonek K8CVM

 Cuyahoga County ARES holds meetings every month of the year with the exception of November and December.
-Beginning in 2022, meetings will be held the first Tuesday of each month in the meeting room at the Helwig Whistle Stop 599 West Bagley Rd.
+Meetings are held the THIRD Tuesday of each month in the meeting room at the Helwig Whistle Stop 599 West Bagley Rd.
 Berea, OH.
 Meetings will be held from 7 PM to 9 PM.
 Check the Event Calendar page for details.
 Meetings will be shifted when they conflict with holidays or events so please pay attention to the date on the calendar.
 Meetings are open to all.
 You do not have to be an ARES member or even a currently licensed amateur radio operator to attend.
 All interested parties are encouraged.

 Cuyahoga County ARES is part of the Ohio ARES 10th District.
 District 10 also includes the counties of Ashtabula, Geauga, Lake, Lorain, and Medina.